paradox logo

 Suddenly you have a forced 301 for every single page as the system pushes all HTTP pages to the new HTTPS.
 Meanwhile, any links that are pointing at Exampleurl.com/first-instance are now being redirected from a HTTP version to a HTTPS version, and then redirected from the old URL structure to the new URL structure.

-Its not just a HTTPS migration that can cause this, its just a common incarnation of this problem.
+It’s not just an HTTPS migration that can cause this; it’s a common manifestation of this problem.

 Missing Meta Tags, Alt Tags and More